DataDog/documentation/content/en/tests/network.md

 The network endpoints accessed by the tracers are dependent on the Datadog site.
 To see destinations based on your [Datadog site][1], click the `DATADOG SITE` selector on the right.

-Ensure the following HTTP endpoints are accessible from the host where your tests are executed:
+The following HTTP endpoints must be accessible from the host where your tests are executed:

 - `api.`{{< region-param key="dd_site" code="true" >}}
 - `citestcycle-intake.`{{< region-param key="dd_site" code="true" >}}